The NBME updated the Free 120 Step 1 questions on June 6th, 2022. Below are explanations for every question in Blocks 1-3.

 - Progesterone to 11-deoxycorticosterone in the synthesis of aldosterone

-- 17-hydroxy-pregnenolone to 17-hydroxy-progesterone in the synthesis of cortisol
+- 17-hydroxyprogesterone to 11-deoxycortisol in the synthesis of cortisol

 This leads to increased shunting of mineralocorticoid and glucocorticoid precursors into the androgenic steroid synthesis pathway (testosterone, estradiol).
-This classically presents with female virilization, due to testosterone excess.
-Patients may also development symptomatic adrenal insufficiency (e.g., salt-wasting, hypotension, shock).
+This classically presents with female virilization due to testosterone excess.
+Patients may also develop symptomatic adrenal insufficiency (e.g., salt-wasting, hypotension, shock).
 For additional information check out MedSchool Bootcamp's video on Disorders of Sexual Development.

 17. B- This patient with a past medical history of hypertension presents with shortness of breath after a cross-country flight, tachycardia, tachypnea, and hypertension.
 Physical exam reveals evidence of a right lower extremity deep venous thrombosis with extension to the popliteal vein (pain behind right knee).
 This is concerning for a pulmonary embolism.
 Out of the listed options, Factor V Leiden mutation is a cause of inherited thrombophilia.
 This mutation results in the inability for activated protein C to inactivate clotting factor V, leading to enhanced thrombin activation and increased risk of thromboembolic events (e.g., deep venous thrombosis, cerebral venous thrombosis, recurrent pregnancy loss).
 (A) Antithrombin III deficiency is most commonly asymptomatic, discovered when patients receive heparin that has diminished activity.
 (C) Glanzmann thrombasthenia is a functional platelet disorder that results in microbleeding (e.g., petechiae, purpura).
 (D) Protein C deficiency is rarer than Factor V Leiden.
 This deficiency puts patient at a higher risk of developing warfarin-induced skin necrosis.
 (E) von Willebrand disease is the most common inherited bleeding disorder characterized by microbleeding (e.g., petechiae, purpura) and, in some cases, factor VIII deficiency (inc. PTT).
 For additional information check out MedSchool Bootcamp's video on Thrombophilias.